bbulpett/zebra-zpl/README.md

 * `width`: The label's width, in dots.
 * `length`: The label's length, is dots.
 * `print_speed`: The print speed to be used.
 You can use values between 0 and 6.
 This option is required.
+* `label_shift`: The label's shift is used to shift all field positions to the left.
+This option defaults to 10.

 With a label, you can start adding elements to it: